newsnowlabs/runcvm/README.md

 ## Features and limitations

+In the below summary of DKVM's current main features and limitations, [+] is used to indicate an area of compatibility with standard container runtimes and [-] is used indicate a feature of standard container runtimes that is unsupported.

-Here is a summary of DKVM's current main features and limitations.
-Please note, `docker run` and `docker exec` options not listed below are unsupported and their effect, if used, is unspecified.
+> N.B. `docker run` and `docker exec` options not listed below are unsupported and their effect, if used, is unspecified.

 - `docker run`
    - Mounts
-      - [+] `--mount` (or `-v`) is supported for volume mounts, tmpfs mounts, and host file and directory bind-mounts
+      - [+] `--mount` (or `-v`) is supported for volume mounts, tmpfs mounts, and host file and directory bind-mounts (the `dst` mount path `/disks` is reserved)
       - [-] Bind-mounting host sockets or devices, and `--device` is unsupported
    - Networking
       - [+] The default bridge network is supported